 Treatment strategies for hide beetles should be determined based on the size of the area showing hide beetle activity.

-Small sheds, taxidermy shops and small rooms won’t need a lot of material and can be maintained with an aerosol known as BEDLAM PLUS.
-This product is water based and commonly used for bed bug control.
-But it contains a growth regulator along with a good adulticide.
-This combination works well on fabric pests like carpet beetles, clothing moths and hide beetles.
+Small sheds, taxidermy shops and small rooms won’t need a lot of material and can be maintained with an aerosol known as MULTIPURPOSE INSECT KILLER.
+This product is water based and commonly used for a range of pests like lice, carpet beetles and bed bugs.

 BEST LIQUID HIDE BEETLE SPRAY ^

-For large areas, it will prove more cost effective to use a liquid treatment like DEFENSE SC.
+For large areas, it will prove more cost effective to use a liquid treatment like BITHOR.
 Aerosols can become costly for problems that linger and liquids allow you to cover big areas more efficiently.

 You’ll still need to treat once every two weeks during initial phases of treatment.
 But once the problem is under control, once every 3 months will insure they don’t return.
-Mix .5 to 1.o oz of D-Fense per gallon of water and use the mixed solution over 800 sq/ft.
+Mix 1.o oz of Bithor per gallon of water and use the mixed solution over 800 sq/ft.

-For added protection, add a growth regulator like NYLAR to the tank mix.
+Add the growth regulator NYLAR to the tank mix to ensure long term control.
 Though Nylar won’t kill adult stages, it will prevent hide beetle larvae from being able to grow into reproducing adults.
 It also lasts a long time so you only need to apply it every 3 months.
-Basically you add it to the same mix as the D-Fense.
-Use 1 oz of Nylar per gallon, along with the D-Fense, and use one mixed gallon for every 800 sq/ft of surface area treated.
+Basically you add it to the same mix as the Bithor.
+Use 1 oz of Nylar per gallon, along with the Bithor, and use one mixed gallon for every 800 sq/ft of surface area treated.

 Be sure to apply the spray with a good PUMP SPRAYER.
 Our private label is made to our specifications and is both durable and comprised of high quality components so it will last for many years.
 Plus the assortment of nozzles that comes with it will enable you to make the proper treatment efficiently, without mess or waste.